Thermalization in 2D critical quench and UV/IR mixing: Critical quench of a scalar field: general strategy

-Note that these are functions of both the scales $m_0, \rho$ characterizing the quench protocol.
-The coefficient of odd powers of $(m_0/\rho)$ in this expansion turns out to be purely imaginary.
-Note that the $\k_n$'s (in this case the first two, $\k_2$ and $\k_4$) encode the quench protocol \eq{tanh} completely; since the $\k_n$'s are related in a one-to-one fashion to equilibrium chemical potentials $\mu_n = 4\k_n$ \eq{GGE}, it follows that from the equilibrium state one can retrieve the quench history (see Section \ref{sec:memory} for more details). ~\\ For later reference, the ``out''-number operator \eq{charge-values} turns out to be
+The coefficients $\kappa_n$ \eq{kappa-s} are functions of both the scales $m_0$ and $\rho$; note that the knowledge of these coefficients (in this case the first two, $\k_2$ and $\k_4$) encode the quench protocol \eq{tanh} completely.
+Since the $\k_n$'s are related in a one-to-one fashion to equilibrium chemical potentials $\mu_n = 4\k_n$ \eq{GGE}, it follows that from the equilibrium state one can retrieve the quench history (see Section \ref{sec:memory} for more details). ~\\ For later reference, the ``out''-number operator \eq{charge-values} turns out to be

-~\\ {\it Once again, we verify, as in \eq{ground-gCC-schro}, that the time-evolved ground state can be exactly described by a gCC state, of the form \eq{gCC}.}\footnote{ We should note the distinction of this statement with the exact form in \eq{ground-gCC-schro}.
-Since for the ``tanh'' protocol, there is no finite time $t_0$ beyond which the Hamiltonian is time-dependent, one should use \eq{ground-gCC-schro} here as an asymptotic statement, for $t\gg 1/\rho$, with exponentially small corrections $O(e^{- \rho t})$.}